 - Use Foot Powder: This is especially important if you are an athlete.
 You want to keep your feet dry to reduce friction.

 - Make Sure Your Shoes Fit: Make sure your shoes fit properly.
 This will ensure you do not develop friction related blisters.

 - Avoid Known Allergens: Eliminate any product that causes a reaction on your skin.

 No, in most cases you shouldn’t.
 However, if the blister is especially large and painful, you can pop it but should sterilize the tools you use.

 When Should You Treat a Blister at Home?

 In most circumstances, you need not see a podiatrist for a foot blister.
 You can usually treat it yourself at home.
 Leave the blisters intact when possible and cover with a blister bandage to prevent pain and tenderness.
+Using a bandage to cover up the blister will help it heal and prevent bacteria from entering it.
+New skin will form under the blister and eventually cause it to pop.
 Once the blister burst, clean the area with soap and water then cover with a dry, sterile breathable dressing.

 When is it Time to See a Specialist to Treat Your Blister?

-If you notice your blister becoming extremely inflamed, looks discolored, and/or is not healing after a few days’ time, contact us at Red Mountain Footcare.
-Dr. Pawlowski is an experienced podiatrist who will evaluate your condition and come up with a treatment plan to address the problem.
+If you notice your blister becoming extremely inflamed, looks discolored, filled with pus or blood, and/or is not healing after a few days’ time, contact us at Red Mountain Footcare.
+Antibiotics may need to be taken in order to completely eliminate the bacteria inside the blister.
+Dr. Hardy is an experienced podiatrist who will evaluate your condition and come up with a treatment plan to address the problem.
 In most cases, you can be seen quickly, especially if your pain is severe or debilitating.
 Call us today to schedule an appointment.